opabravo/dummy-excel-generator/README.md

 ## Description

-The generated Excel files can be used to test the condition when row count exceed the limit of `1048576`, so it won't be able to open.
+The generated Excel files can be used to test the condition when row count exceed the limit of `1048576`, so it won't be able to open properly.

 In our case, we were testing against **OPSWAT**'s CDR (Content Disarm and Reconstruction) technology, which can detect and reconstruct malicious data.